-As Cardano is a proof-of-stake system, owning ada not only allows you to buy goods or services, but also confers upon you the right and obligation to participate in the protocol and create blocks.
-Delegation of stake is a mechanism inherent in the Cardano proof-of-stake (PoS) protocol that allows the protocol to scale even in a setting where the set of stakeholders is highly fragmented.
+As Cardano is a proof of stake (PoS) system, owning ada not only allows you to buy goods or services, but also confers upon you the right and obligation to participate in the protocol and create blocks.
+Stake delegation is a mechanism inherent in the Ouroboros protocol that allows the protocol to scale even in a setting where the set of stakeholders might be highly fragmented.

-Anyone who owns ada can participate in the delegation of stake process while retaining their spending power.
+Anyone who owns ada can participate in stake delegation while retaining their spending power.
 Note that you can spend your ada normally at any time, regardless of how you delegated it.
 This mechanism will enable stakeholders to participate in the slot leader election process in each epoch.

-Stake delegation gives rise to “stake pools” that act in the similar way to mining pools in the Bitcoin protocol.
-Stake pool operators must be online in order to generate blocks when they are selected as slot leaders.
+Stake delegation gives rise to stake pools that act in the similar way to mining pools in the Bitcoin protocol.
+Stake pool operators (SPOs) must be online to generate blocks if they are selected as slot leaders.

 Stake delegation requirements

 Delegating stake requires posting two certificates to the chain: a staking address registration, and a delegation certificate.
 Posting certificates requires funds, so a user setting up their first wallet will need a bootstrapping mechanism.
 This mechanism relies on the possibility of base addresses using a staking key before posting the registration certificate for that key.
 Note that the stake address can be based either on a single key or on a script such as multi-sig.

 With the concept of delegation, any stakeholder can allow a stake pool to generate blocks for the Cardano network.
 Then the rewards will be paid by the protocol for all participants, including the fees for the SPO.
 A stake holder delegates to a particular pool ID, which is the hash of the operator's verification key.